CoderSales/Portfolio-Project-4/Documentation/BUGS.md

 when server view of admin page in Browser is refreshed
 Posts now display
-names of Users instead of generic values as before.
+names of Users instead of generic values as before, as required.